ATR-BC Board Certification

 “It was an asset when I applied for a new job last year.
 The additional credentials conveyed greater professionalism.” -Amy Wysocki, ATR-BC

-To maintain your status as a Board Certified Art Therapist (ATR-BC), you must:
+To maintain your status as a Registered Art Therapist with Board Certification (ATR-BC), you must:

 - Adhere to the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.